rosienh/ACF-Strategic-Philanthropy/README.md

 ## 4. Recommendations
 Based on the project's insights, the following actions are recommended for Lee:

-a.
-Utilize the Interactive Tool: Use the provided dashboard to filter for projects that align with her specific criteria for youth and SDG support.
+- Utilize the Interactive Tool: Use the provided dashboard to filter for projects that align with her specific criteria for youth and SDG support.

-b.
-Prioritize Strategic Gaps: Consider allocating funds to under-represented SDGs, such as Climate Action (Goal 13), to make a high-impact contribution in an underfunded area.
+- Prioritize Strategic Gaps: Consider allocating funds to under-represented SDGs, such as Climate Action (Goal 13), to make a high-impact contribution in an underfunded area.

-c.
-Support Systemic Change: For more common SDGs, fund organizations that are developing innovative, large-scale solutions to create lasting change.
+- Support Systemic Change: For more common SDGs, fund organizations that are developing innovative, large-scale solutions to create lasting change.

-d.
-Adopt a Pilot Program Strategy: Use the tool's project-level detail to fund smaller projects as pilots to gauge their social impact before committing to long-term partnerships.
+- Adopt a Pilot Program Strategy: Use the tool's project-level detail to fund smaller projects as pilots to gauge their social impact before committing to long-term partnerships.